Mahdi's Engineering

 Now lets run to see our vue extension in action!

-yarn watch An instance of development host opens up containing our web files and registered command!
+An instance of development host opens up containing our web files and registered command!

-Hello world Here you can see your vue project already built and injected using VSCode WebView API. you can utilize the full functionality of Vue js such as its amazing reactivity and its available plugins out of the box!
+Here you can see your vue project already built and injected using VSCode WebView API. you can utilize the full functionality of Vue js such as its amazing reactivity and its available plugins out of the box!

 when you start developing on the /packages/client/ vue application directory, your changes will be watched using Nodemon, then rebuilt and be opened inside VS Code extension host ready to be used with VS Code Command palette!